spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 ## 2.2 Client-server Architecture
 ![client-server](https://docs.google.com/drawings/d/e/2PACX-1vQo6W0USG30ETbTw7ztlMQ7Z24iQp9dT1-65CyZXbJdvZWflNiRAedbbhJyeArL40YQ7TNbIoEwN5at/pub?w=1440)
+> A client-server architecture, where multiple clients are connected to a centralized server

 We chose a client-server architecture in which users connect to a central server and start up a REPL session.
 Users who wish to collaborate can then connect to the same REPL session and have their input and output synchronized.
 A client-server architecture provides several benefits:
 - A centralized server provides a single source of authority, thereby conflicts that arise from simultaneous updates can be easily resolved